jdewitt66/rocketsDraft2022/README.md

     - raw scores are from tests; percentiles are from historical combine overall
   - Leaderboard report - Can be an RMD document (need to check)

-# To do
-  - Create code to read in combine data
-  - Create code to reformat input data into proper excel workbook
-  - Create a master jump file of all historical Rocket jump data